bmwtch/HostLoca---XAMPP-Controller/README.md

 ### Linux Support
 Linux packaging is planned but not yet available.
 Contributions from the community are welcome to help create AppImage, deb, or Flatpak packages.

-## Roadmap
-Windows installer
-Linux packaging
-Support for multiple databases such as MariaDB and PostgreSQL
-Project templates for frameworks like WordPress and Laravel
-Environment profiles for development, staging, and production

 ## Contributing
 Contributions are welcome.
 Fork the repository, create a feature branch, and submit a pull request.
 Check the issues tab for tasks marked as good first issue if you are new to open source.

 ## Support
 If this project saves you time or effort you can support development by using the donate button included in the application.
 Starring the repository also helps spread the word.

-## Community
-Blog post and Reddit announcement will be shared soon.
-Updates will be posted regularly in developer communities.

 ## License
 This project is licensed under the MIT License.
 You are free to use, modify, and distribute it.